Chang-ERIBA/Protocol_HTRP/readme.md

 # High-throughput Replica Pinning

-This R script will require the next packages alongside with R-version >= 3.6.3:
+This R script will require the next packages alongside with R-version >= 3.6.3 (To install R and R studio follow this [link](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu)):

 ```r
 tidyverse # version 1.3.1